Here's the BEST D&D 5e Travel Gameplay

 If they fail the encounter and do not raise their survival meter, they begin to take levels of exhaustion.

-Indeed, there is a fun, extreme version version of D&D where players are tasked with keeping track of every drop of water, every arrow fired, and every pound of mutton eaten.
+Indeed, there is a fun, extreme version of D&D where players are tasked with keeping track of every drop of water, every arrow fired, and every pound of mutton eaten.
 Where carrying capacity is taken deadly seriously and players spend the bulk of their gold on maintenance.

 But the fact of the matter is: the vast majority of D&D players do not want to waste their previous free time on LOGISTICS... most campaigns do not benefit from tedious inventory.
+Adventurers only want to track rations and be foraging for food when their LIFE DEPENDS ON IT.
+And yet... supplies and survival go hand in hand... often, survival isn't something bad happening, but a mere lack of supplies!

 And that's what makes this mechanic so great: